-In planning and performing our audit, of the financial statements, we considered the New Mexico Public Schools Insurance Authority's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion of the effectiveness of the New Mexico Public Schools Insurance Authority's internal control.
+In planning and performing our audit, of the financial statements, we considered the New Mexico Public Schools Insurance Authority's internal control over financial reporting (internal control) as a basis for designing the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion of the effectiveness of the New Mexico Public Schools Insurance Authority's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the New Mexico Public Schools Insurance Authority's internal control.